EAX94/Code-Snippets/README.md

 # Code-Snippets
 A list of code snippets.
+Most of this snippets were taken from Internet by other people, so, credits corresponding to each of them.

 ## [Address to Hex String](AddressToHexString/)
 Pass an address as argument, returns a string in hexadecimal format.